Alton B. Parker: Later life

+Legal career

 After the election, Parker resumed practicing law and served as the president of the American Bar Association from 1906 to 1907.
+He was a founding member of the New York County Lawyers' Association and served as the group's president from 1909 to 1912.
+Parker was elected president of the New York State Bar Association on January 28, 1913.
+He served as the president of the NYSBA from 1913 to 1914.

-He represented organized labor in several cases, most notably in Loewe v.
+Parker represented organized labor in several cases, most notably in Loewe v.
 Lawlor, popularly known as the "Danbury Hatters' case".
 In the case, the fur hat manufacturer D. E. Loewe & Company had attempted to enforce an open shop policy; when unions had subsequently boycotted the company, it sued the United Hatters of North America for violation of the Sherman Antitrust Act.
 The U.S. Supreme Court found for Loewe by ruling that the union had been acting in restraint of interstate commerce.
 Parker had more success representing Samuel Gompers and other labor leaders in Gompers v.
 United States, in which the Supreme Court overturned their convictions for contempt of court on statute of limitations grounds.

+In 1913, Parker was appointed lead trial counsel in the impeachment of New York governor William "Plain Bill" Sulzer.
+Sulzer faced eight articles of impeachment, alleging that he made and filed a false statement regarding his campaign accounts, perjured himself in verifying the statement concerning his campaign accounts, bribed witnesses and fraudulently induced them to withhold evidence from the legislative committee investigating his misconduct, suppressed evidence by threatening witnesses, dissuaded a witness from appearing before the committee pursuant to a duly authorized subpoena, used campaign contributions to speculate in the stock market, promised and threatened to use his influence as governor to affect the votes or political actions of certain members of the general assembly and used his authority and influence as governor "to affect the current prices of securities listed and selling on the New York Stock Exchange."
+Sulzer was found guilty of three charges (making and filing a false statement regarding his campaign accounts, perjuring himself in verifying the statement concerning his campaign accounts and suppressing evidence by threatening witnesses) and was ultimately removed from office.